Holloman History, Family Crest & Coats of Arms

-Anglo-Saxon culture of England produced the name of Holloman.
+The ancient Anglo-Saxon culture of England produced the name of Holloman.
 It was given to a person who was referred to as the Holy-man.
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.
+They can describe the bearer's favoured style of clothing, appearance, habits, or character.

 Early Origins of the Holloman family